senisioi/archaeology/README.md

 $$

 where $\mu_{H_i}$ and $\mu_{M_i}$ are estimated means of occurences / 1000 words for eaach individual word $i$.

-**decision** is a predictor that states the odds with which Hamilton is the author over Madison.
-This can be proven to be an optimal predictor that minimizes the empirical risk, and for a modern approach to this part, you may want to check [Chapter 1 of mlstory.org](https://www.mlstory.org/prediction.html).

 <!--
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>